 Before offering an explanation into specific mechanisms, we weave together different literatures to highlight how the economic, political, and cultural institutions of contemporary liberalism and post-1980s neoliberalism afford U.S. actors with the capacity to finance international initiatives and fund transnational networks.
 We present a brief, stylized historical account of how global capitalism, the privatization of social services, and enduring cultural commitments to civilizing missions uniquely interact within the U.S. to both concentrate wealth within civil society actors and motivate them to spend this money internationally.
 After explaining such broad, structural factors, we then draw on theories from social movement studies to offer a more discrete argument for when and why actor actualize this capacity and redirect dollars abroad.

-Any explanation must begin with the development of global capitalism and the U.S.’ beneficial position within global markets.
-Following World War II, the U.S. emerged in a dominant economic position (xx).
-Especially with its influential role within international organizations like the World Bank and International Monetary Fund, the U.S. has been able to ensure that it can “structurally adjust” countries into opening markets and extract relevant resources for U.S. businesses.
-As a result of is world system, the U.S. has been able to accumulate significant wealth during the post-war period.
-As such, this system positions the U.S. to play a key financial role within the international community because it is uniquely carrying the capacity to do so.
+Any explanation must begin with the development of global capitalism and the U.S.’ preeminent position within global markets.
+Following World War II, the U.S. consolidated itself as the central node of global capitalism (xx).
+Immediately after the war, it financed Europe’s reconstruction and exercised a tremendous influence in the design of the post-war international monetary system.
+This position eventually allowed the United States to transform institutions such as the World Bank and International Monetary Fund to ensure that it can “structurally adjust” countries into opening markets and extract relevant resources businesses.
+This centrality and influence over the architecture of global capitalism allowed U.S.-based firms and individuals to accumulate significant wealth during the post-war period.
+In other words, because of how global capitalism developed in the second half of the XX century, the U.S. has a unique capacity to both amass resource and dictate how it flows around the world.

-During embedded liberalism of the mid-20th century, the centrality of the U.S. within global systems of capital had been at the service of a developmental state (Jepperson xx).
-This changed radically during the 1980s as accelerated neoliberalism altered how the U.S. government collected and redistributed the accumulating wealth from global capitalism.
-Namely, market logics extended into the privatization of state services and permitted growing wealth to stay within the private sector (xx).
+During embedded liberalism of the mid-20th century, the wealth delivered by the centrality of the U.S. within global systems of capital had been at the service of a developmental state (Jepperson xx).
+This changed radically during the 1980s as accelerated neoliberalism altered how the U.S. government collected and redistributed such wealth.
+Namely, the developmental state was dismantled, state services were privatized, and growing wealth was allowed to stay within firms and individuals (xx).
 This change in governance transpired through the lowering of tax rates and outsourcing the little-remaining state funds for social services to civil society actors (xx).
-Additionally, individuals and corporations with excessive wealth accelerated previous trends of funneling money into tax-exempt philanthropic and charitable havens (xx).
-These simultaneous trends contributed to the explosion of civil society actors, like nonprofit organizations and philanthropic foundations, to fill the space of a retreating state.
-For example, Keck and Sikkink (1998: 182) note that “The increase in foundation funding in 1990, after the explosion of NGO activity in the late 1980s, suggests that foundations did…greatly facilitate the growth of work on women’s human rights.”
+These simultaneous processes contributed to an explosion in the number of civil society actors, like nonprofit organizations and philanthropic foundations, as individuals and corporations funneled money into tax-exempt philanthropic and charitable organizations at steeper rates (xx).
+This meant that on the whole, significant sums of money were maintained and controlled by third sector organizations.

-Consequently, this meant that on the whole, significant sums of money were maintained and controlled by third sector organizations.
-Again, as Keck and Sikkink (1998: 97) argue: “Foundations may be the most autonomous of all the actors in the network…formally accountable only to self-perpetuating boards of trustees.”
-While those with government contracts had limitations on how funds could be used, at a structural level, this change meant that private, non-state actors could direct significant financial resources based on personal motivations with little-to-no accountability regarding collective need.
+Although the growth in the number, scale, and scope of civil society organizations filled some of the space left behind by the retreating state, their privatized nature had consequences for their public accountability.
+As Keck and Sikkink (1998: 97) argue: “Foundations may be the most autonomous of all the actors in the network…formally accountable only to self-perpetuating boards of trustees.”
+Only nonprofits with government contracts have limitations on how funds can be used.
+At a structural level, under the current civil society regime, non-state actors are able to direct significant financial resources based on personal motivations with little-to-no accountability regarding collective need or even human rights standards.